-MAKE IT: Firstly, you need to make the documentation.
+Firstly, you need to make the documentation.
 Whether it’s a job that you want to delegate or one that you’re simply picking up because you need to practice, just start.
 They say it’s easier to steer a moving ship and that is certainly the case when it comes to documenting processes.
 Open up a blank page, overcome the intimidation of the blank page and then just jump in and write down the steps, taking screenshots as you go.

-BREAK IT: Once you’ve made the task instructions, you need to break them.
+Once you’ve made the task instructions, you need to break them.
 Yes, you make it then you break it.
 Break it by testing those steps, passing them to someone else who doesn’t know how to follow the steps and have them find why it doesn’t work.
 You need to see where the gaps are and that can only be done by real life application.

-FIX IT: The way you task instructions are going to work is by fixing them, they need to be accurate, they need to clearly outline every single step that is required to complete that particular task.
+The way you task instructions are going to work is by fixing them, they need to be accurate, they need to clearly outline every single step that is required to complete that particular task.

-CORRECT IT: Once you’ve got that task documented up perfectly, chances are that in the coming months, or even years, that task will be changed over the course of time.
+Once you’ve got that task documented up perfectly, chances are that in the coming months, or even years, that task will be changed over the course of time.
 You might take on new staff, you might buy new equipment, you might install new apps or new software.
 Whatever the case, there will be a reason why the way you’re doing it today is not the way you’re going to be continuing to do it moving forward.
 That’s the only way to keep your task documentation up to date and current so that it can be genuinely useful for the people that are relying on those steps to complete their tasks.